andrew/ultimate-awesome/README.md

 - [awesome-illustrations](https://github.com/MrPeker/awesome-illustrations) - A curated list of awesome illustrations & tools ✨.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [awesome-banksalad](https://github.com/banksalad/awesome-banksalad) - :sunglasses: A curated list of awesome Banksalad style.
+- [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov.
 - [awesome-hashgraph](https://github.com/hashgraph/awesome-hashgraph) - Hashgraph is a superior consensus mechanism / data structure alternative to blockchain.
 - [awesome-nativescript](https://github.com/jbristowe/awesome-nativescript) - A curated list of awesome articles, plugins, and resources for NativeScript.